 Distance: 102 km (63 miles).
 Meals: B, D

 Day 11: Tour ends, Orval Visit, shuttle to Brussels

 We'll leave Bouillon this morning to return to Brussels, stopping first to visit the Orval Abbey, ruins and Trappist brewery.
 We'll plan to be in Brussels early afternoon.
 Thanks for joining us on this beer and bike adventure!
 Bon voyage and Goede Reis!

-HighlightsPedal quiet roads, bicycle paths, UNESCO World Heritage sites of Bruges and Tournai, Waterloo, Belgium, WWI battle and historical sites, Best breweries in the world, Flanders Field Museum, Riding briefly in France, Lambic beer, 3 Trappist beer tastings, Historic hotelsKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
+HighlightsPedal quiet roads, bicycle paths, UNESCO World Heritage sites of Bruges and Tournai, Waterloo, Belgium, WWI battle and historical sites, Unique breweries , Flanders Field Museum, Riding briefly in France, 2 Trappist beer tastings, Historic hotelsKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

 IncludesUse of a quality 27-30 speed bicycle; 11 days, 10 nights accommodation; 10 breakfasts, 1 lunch, 6 dinners; 3 Trappist beer tastings; shuttle to and from Brussels plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)